 It is important to know that Medicare only reimburses your costs for certain services and practitioners.
 For instance, while a video consultation or remote monitoring visit is covered by most insurance providers, a store and forward method might not be covered.

 Before you schedule a telemedicine visit, your healthcare provider at Prime Urgent Care Center will provide details on the cost of the visit based on the several factors, such as what insurance you have or if you are self-pay.

 Before you opt for telemedicine with Prime Urgent Care

-Prime Urgent Care clinics offer convenient, leading-edge telemedicine services to patients in the Pearland, TX and Missouri City, TX (Houston) area.
+Prime Urgent Care clinics offer convenient, leading-edge telemedicine services to patients in the Pearland, TX, Missouri City, TX (Houston) and Sugar Land, TX area.

 For more information on how the telemedicine option works, visit www.primeuc.com or call (713)340-3111.
 If you want to start your telemedicine consultation right away, click on the Start Telemedicine Visit.